A young Black woman sitting on a bench in the park.

 If you switch from olanzapine tablets to the injection, you may need to continue taking your tablets for the first few weeks after your first injection, as the injection takes a few weeks to kick in.

-Making sure to do enough exercise and eat a healthy diet (with vegetables and fibre) can help you to avoid putting on too much weight.
+Making sure you do enough exercise and eat a healthy diet (with vegetables and fibre) can help you to avoid putting on too much weight.

 You may want to let your family and friends know you are taking olanzapine so they can support you and help you look out for side effects.